I'm particularly interested in travel, reading, history, and cooking.

 - Combine together the vegetable oil, mustard, roasted sesame seeds, honey, cider vinegar, garlic, salt, and black pepper, and stir.
 Reserve and let sit for half an hour at least.

-- Line salad bowl with spinach, then layer into it oranges, green scallions, and bacon crumble for decorative appearance.
+- Line the salad bowl with spinach, then layer into it oranges, green scallions, and bacon crumble for a decorative appearance.

 - Toss the salad with the dressing when it is time to serve.

 © 2017 Ryan Thomas